What’s the Right Moving Truck Size for Your Move?

 The better you organize your things into boxes, the fewer moving boxes you’ll need.
 Luckily, we have a whole review on how to pack efficiently, as well as a how-to on using shock absorbers like styrofoam, packing peanuts, newspaper, and bubble wrap.

-Still can’t find your size?
+Still can’t find your moving truck size?

 If you’re between truck sizes, consider going with the smaller option and adding a trailer to your rental for more space—especially if you’re moving awkward or bulky items.
 For example, lawnmowers aren’t allowed inside a rental truck anyway.